@sectionpadding: 10px;

 16 Days 16 Films, alongside Raindance Film Festival, are proud to host a series of regular interviews with women and non-binary folk from the film industry.

-On March 6th from 1PM, we’ll be speaking with Mania Akbari, an internationally acclaimed intersectional feminist artist and filmmaker who gained early recognition in the Iranian underground art scene, seeking freedom beyond censorship.
+In March we spoke with Mania Akbari, an internationally acclaimed intersectional feminist artist and filmmaker who gained early recognition in the Iranian underground art scene, seeking freedom beyond censorship.

 Concerned with the socio-political traumatisation of female-identifying bodies, Akbari transforms lived experience into an act of resistance by uncovering hidden historical and cultural memory and examines the transgenerational transmission of trauma.
 Weaving through the relationship between the camera and the body, Akbari identifies the body as a metaphor, as a political message with a revolutionary capacity against the patriarchal status quo.